 '''

 init(shell=None, prefilter_manager=None, kwargs)

+Create a configurable given a config config.

 '''

 - config (Config) If this is empty, default values are used.
 If config is a Config instance, it will be used to configure the instance. - parent (Configurable instance, optional) The parent Configurable instance of this object.